genomicsclass/leanpub/manuscript/exploratory_data_analysis.md

 ## Quantile Quantile Plots

-R markdown document for this section available [here](https://github.com/genomicsclass/labs/tree/master/course1/exploratory_data_analysis.Rmd).
+The R markdown document for this section is available [here](https://github.com/genomicsclass/labs/tree/master/eda/exploratory_data_analysis.Rmd).

 To corroborate that the normal distribution is in fact a good approximation, we can use quantile-quantile plots